DannyBen/monte_carlo/README.md

 Each `MonteCarlo::Result` contains:
 - `index`: the index of the sample
-- `value`: the final value returned from sampling, after transformation
+- `value`: the final value returned from sampling, after computation
-- `sample_value`: the value returned from the sample method, before transformation
+- `sample_value`: the value returned from the sample method, before computation

-If no transformation method was given, `value` and `sample_value` will be the same.
+If no computation method was given, `value` and `sample_value` will be the same.

 ## Contributing